 He served his first campaign in Asia on the personal staff of Marcus Thermus, governor of the province.
 Being sent by Thermus to Bithynia, to fetch a fleet, he dawdled so long at the court of Nicomedes that he was suspected of improper relations with the king; and he lent colour to this scandal by going back to Bithynia a few days after his return, with the alleged purpose of collecting a debt for a freedman, one of his dependents.
 During the rest of the campaign he enjoyed a better reputation, and at the storming of Mytilene Thermus awarded him the civic crown.

-– Suetonius, The Life of Julius Caesar, I, 2
+– Suetonius, Julius Caesar, 2

 There would be nothing wrong with the whole situation if Caesar played a dominant role.
 According to the messages, however, he was to be seduced by the ruler of Bithynia and be a passive side.
 Apparently, he was even caught wearing a ladies’ outfit.